HarshJha2004/Git-and-Github/readme.md

 Has the commit been done (git log).
 (git log --oneline)give the short description of commits. what is atomic commit? -> save a unit of work -> for example if you work on a footer section and it's complete then commit it.means your task is complete than commit it if it is small or big task.
-(.gitignore) file ignore the secret informations.
+(.gitignore) file contains those file which we want to ignore.
+(.gitkeep)->In sometime we want the file but it's not contain any information but i want to put the file